Organizations must rethink routine practices to keep employees and customers safe.

 No one wants to be reluctant to return to a school or place of business because they feel unsafe.
 The challenge for companies is finding a solution that eliminates paper forms almost immediately.

-Many businesses have found that Alpha TransForm (free trial and form templates available) is an ideal solution to the problem.
+Many businesses have found that Alpha TransForm (free license and form templates available) is an ideal solution to the problem.
 Alpha TransForm digitizes mobile forms in about one hour per page.
 Companies and universities are using Alpha TransForm to create contactless ordering, staffing schedules and digitize paper to meet CDC reopening guidelines.

 Comment